davidtc8/Employee-Tracker-SQL/README.md

 # Installation
 Just clone the repository and run "node ./index.js"
 # Usage Guide
-He can use it for his own company
+The user can use this application to manage his own company through SQL
 # Contribution Guidelines
-None
+David Torres
 # Test Instructions
 None
 # License